yaasiinaxmed/Real-Estate-Project-Backend/README.md

 ### Update Property - PUT
 #### Endpoint: `/api/properties/update/:id`
+Update an existing property listing.
+This endpoint is accessible to users with the "owner" role.
-This endpoint allows an authenticated user to update their property in the database using the property model.
-It requires the following parameters in the request body:
+It requires the following parameters in the
+#### request body:

 | Parameter  | Type     | Required    | Description |
 |------------| -------- | ------------|-------------|